-Deweyville Independent School District Name of School District Newton County 176-903 CoDist.
-Number We, the undersigned, certify that the attached annuareviewed and (check one) approved disapproved • Board of Trustees of such school district on the 16th day of December r, 2019.
-Signature of Board Secretary Signature of Bo ard President If the Board of Trustees disapproved of the auditor's as necessary.) report, the reason n(s) for disapproving it is (are): (Attach list
+Deweyville Independent School District Name of School District

+Newton County Co.-Dist.
+Number

+We, the undersigned, certify that the attached annual financial reports of the above named school district were approved disapproved for the year ended August 31, 2021, at a meeting of the reviewed and (check one) $\underline{\checkmark}$ Board of Trustees of such school district on the day of January, 2022.

+Signature of Board Secretary

+Signature of Board President

+If the Board of Trustees disapproved of the auditor's report, the reason(s) for disapproving it is (are): (Attach list as necessary,)

-J. Pat O'Neill, III, CPA Michael W. Kiefer, CPA
+J. Pat O'Neill, III, CPA Michael W. Kiefer, CPA Troy W. Domingue, CPA

-Troy W. Domingue, CPA Stanley (Chip) Majors, Jr., CPA.CITP, CGMA Jane P. Burns, CPA, CDFA
+Stanley (Chip) Majors, Jr., CPA.CITP, CGMA Jane P. Burns, CPA, CDFA Jeremy R. Triska, CPA